wagnerdutra/iddog/README.md

 This project uses Prettier rules + Eslint as style guide.
 If you use vscode, you can install Prettier and Eslint extension, and active the auto save to auto format your code.

-First, install the depencendies.
+First, install the depencencies.

 ```
 yarn
 ```

-#### In the project directory, you can run:
+#### In the project directory, run:

 ```
 yarn start